sdiehl/wiwinwlh/tutorial.md

 #endif
 ```

-Or on the version of the base library used.
+For another example, it can distinguish the version of the base library used.

 ```haskell
 #if !MIN_VERSION_base(4,6,0)